 Human Rights Commission

-To promote diversity and to improve human relations, it is important for the commission to know and understand the issues that face the many communities that comprise our city.
-To that end, the commission is seeking ways to inform our residents about the HRC and to learn more about their concerns.
-The HRC also would like to invite residents from all of our communities to apply for a commissioner position as vacancies occur.
+To promote diversity and to improve human relations, it is important for the HRC to know and understand the issues that the city’s various communities face.
+To that end, the HRC engages in community outreach activities throughout the city and invites residents to attend its monthly meetings.
+To encourage community involvement, the HRC also invites residents to participate in its programs and to apply for commissioner positions as vacancies occur.